 The Point Of It All According to Hunter Drew

-When people have ‘near death’ experiences, they always say their life flashed before their eyes.
-You know what’s happening?
-Their mind is flying along that string and the Polaroids are zipping by as it does so.
+Their soul is flying along that string and the Polaroids are zipping by as it does.
 You want to be the guy whose mind has to fly past a lot of photos.

-The masculine man finds purpose and exercises discipline the moment he opens his eyes.
-He wakes up early and instead of listening to the voice that tells him to remain under the warm blanket, he gets up.
+The authentic man creates purpose with his time and exercises discipline the moment he opens his eyes.
+He wakes up early and gets out of bed instead of listening to the voice that tells him to remain under the warm blanket.
 Walking from his bed, shaking the sleep from his mind he sees whatever his goal is.
-Maybe he rises early to lift weights, when he grabs that bar – a Polaroid is hung, he’ll remember the time he exercised his discipline and once again went to service at the Iron Temple.
+Maybe he rises early to lift weights and when he grabs that bar a Polaroid is hung.
+He’ll remember the time he exercised his discipline and once again went to service at the Iron Temple.

-Maybe he rises early to write more for his book, do some schoolwork, or hit the pavement and log some miles – each of those actions is a Polaroid being hung, those moments come from existing in the moment.
+Maybe he rises early to write more for his book, to do some schoolwork, or hit the pavement and log some miles; each of those actions is a Polaroid being hung.
+Those moments come from existing in the moment.

-Gentlemen, that’s what the point of this life is, choosing to see the Grand Fucking Canyon, choosing to take that action, wake up earlier, go on those trips, practice forced discomfort, and live in each and every moment.
+Gentlemen, that’s what the point of this life is, choosing to see the Grand Canyon; choosing to take that action, wake up earlier, go on those trips, practice forced discomfort, and live in each and every moment.

 Tomorrow is not guaranteed and the privilege you have to grow older is one that has been denied to many.
 Instead of making my friend feel bad for choosing not to see the Grand Canyon I told him to view it as his Tipping Point.
 I want him to look back to that gap on his lifeline, that missing Polaroid and use that void as a reference point when making other decisions.

-When you choose to lay in bed, you miss a chance to live.
+When you choose to stay in bed, you miss a chance to live.

-Acta, Non Verba – Take Action Brothers, don’t just talk about it or type about it online – take real, physical actions…the window of opportunity is closing with each breath you take.
+Acta, Non Verba it’s our motto around here, so take action brothers, don’t just talk about it or type it online; take real, physical actions as the window of opportunity is closing with each breathe you take.

-This post isn’t about sexual strategy, nor is it really about improving your ‘self’ – it’s about truly living.
-Too few people are actually living their life.
-Consuming products that you’ve been told you should like does not provide you with a Polaroid.
-Getting 30 likes on Facebook does not provide you with any Polaroids.
-Being overweight, being bogged down by ego, and being an individual who refuses to leave their comfort zone prevents you from getting any Polaroids.
+Consuming material products, consuming ads, consuming attention; getting 30 likes on Facebook does not provide you with a Polaroids.
+Being overweight, being bogged down by ego, and being an individual who refuses to leave the comfort zone prevents you from getting any Polaroids.